loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 | The root element name of the SOAP response; Namespace of the root element of the SOAP response |
 | Namespace of the root element of the SOAP response; Namespace of the root element of the SOAP response |

 *The web service name*, *Method name*, *Method name in Loginom Adapter* parameters participate in the formation of the elements name of the service WSDL description.
-For example, values of *The web service name* parameter form the unique names of `<wsdl:portType>` elements describing the services represented by the *Adapter* web service and values of *Method name in Loginom Adapter* parameter form the uniqie names of `<wsdl:operation>` elements describing methods of these services.
+For example, values of *The web service name* parameter form the unique names of `<wsdl:portType>` elements describing the services represented by the *Adapter* web service and values of *Method name in Loginom Adapter* parameter form the unique names of `<wsdl:operation>` elements describing methods of these services.

 The compulsory configuration component also participates in the WSDL formation process – the XSD schema of the service description; a path to it is specified in *The schema to which the service description will refer* parameter.
-This schema enables to define the XML structure of responses and requests of all methods of each service described in the `web.config` configuration file; and it is imported to WSDL in `<wsdl:types>` section.
-Definitions of all requests and responses messages are provided by the separate elements of the imported schema; and they are represented by the WSDL nodes `<wsdl:message>`.
+This schema enables to define the XML structure of responses and requests of all methods of each service described in the `web.config` configuration file, and it is imported to WSDL in `<wsdl:types>` section.
+Definitions of all requests and responses messages are provided by the separate elements of the imported schema, and they are represented by the WSDL nodes `<wsdl:message>`.

 The example of the XSD schema import of the service description in `<wsdl:types>` WSDL section and descriptions of the message formats based on the imported schema in `<wsdl:message>` nodes: